vishal1337/Events/README.md

-## Events using Paytm APIs
+## Events using Paytm Insider APIs

-Poc app which showcases Events in a city using Paytm APIs
+Poc app which showcases Events in a city using Paytm Insider APIs

 [Download](https://github.com/vishal1337/Events/raw/master/apk_file/app_debug.apk) APK to try the App